 The taxonomic designation of subspecies is often brought to bear in the management and conservation of species, yet the definition and delineation of subspecies units have suffered from inconsistency across taxa and over time.
-We are currently in the final stages of a side-project with ties to this study that applies a broader lens to the genetic structure of moose in the West.
+We currently have a manuscript in revision at a peer-reviewed journal that applies a broader lens to the genetic structure of moose in the West.
 Specifically, we are applying contemporary guidelines of subspecies delineation according to mitochondrial genomics to evaluate the southernmost subspecies of moose, Alces alces shirasi.
 We sequenced the complete mitochondrial genome (N=60) as well as 13 nuclear microsatellites (N=253) from moose across western North America to evaluate the genetic distinction of moose within the putative range of the A. a. shirasi subspecies.
-Results from this study will be finalized and become available during FY19.
+Fossil records were consulted to supply phylogeographic context to genetic structure.
+Results from this study will become available upon acceptance of the manuscript, expected FY20.